Sysprep Fails after Installing Latest Windows Patches

 After returning to the lab from Christmas 2023 break, I noticed that a significant number of the Microsoft Windows Server 2022 virtual machines I was deploying from template were failing to complete the guest customization process as defined by a VM Customization Specificiation – one that I had been using for quite a long time.
 Symptoms were the guests were not assuming their newly assigned computer name and were not joining the Active Directory domain in the lab.
 After verifying the health of the Active Directory domain, I felt the sysprep process was failing at some point.

 I hadn’t looked at sysprep log files in eons.
 VMware KB2001932 Locations of sysprep log files reveals their location.
-For Windows Server 2022, that’s going to be the setupact.log and setuperr.log files located in C:\Windows\System32\Panther\.
+For Windows Server 2022, that’s going to be the setupact.log and setuperr.log files located in C:\Windows\System32\Sysprep\Panther\.

 What I found is that sysprep was being invoked and was running.
 However, without getting into specifics, it a critical portion of it was failing and not being executed.
 Not surprisingly, this is the reason the computer name wasn’t being changed, the computer wasn’t being joined to the Active Directory domain, the time zone wasn’t being set, etc.